 The Caribbean region comprises of about fifteen (15) relatively small territories.
 These territories have certain unique characteristics.
 The following are some of the main characteristics of Caribbean economies which make them unique as compared to other countries.

-Smallness - there seems to be varying definitions of a small economy.
-The commonwealth uses 1.5 million as its definition of a small economy.
+Smallness – there seems to be varying definitions of a small economy.
+The commonwealth uses 1.3 million as its definition of a small economy.
+The Commonwealth of Nations, or the Commonwealth (formerly the British Commonwealth), is an intergovernmental organization of 53 member states that were mostly territories of the former British Empire.
 Using the Commonwealth’s use of 1.5 million as the threshold for a small country, 45 developing countries are considered to be small.
 Besides Haiti, Jamaica, the Dominican Republic and Cuba, all Caribbean countries fall into this category of being small.
 It has been shown that smallness in size of economies creates unique economic management problems.

 Economic Problems Associated with Caribbean Economies

 Due to the characteristics of Caribbean countries, there are associated problems which these countries encounter which can affect their development.
 Some of these are as follows:

 External Shocks – Caribbean countries are also prone to external shocks in that their economies are linked to those of other countries.
 When incomes from these countries rise, the demand for products and services from Caribbean countries will tend to also rise and vice versa.
 A very good example of this was in the case of the global crisis that started in the USA in 2007 and spread throughout the globe.
 In the less developed or emerging economies such as Caribbean countries, the impact of the global crisis was mainly indirect through a fall in trade and tourism.
 This is so because Caribbean countries do not have complex and developed capital markets and stock markets.